AndyQ/DebugAppIconCreator/README.md

 DebugAppIconCreator "${PROJECT\_DIR}/${SOURCE\_SUB\_FOLDER}/Images.xcassets/AppIcon.appiconset/Icon-76.png" "${PROJECT\_DIR}/${SOURCE\_SUB\_FOLDER}/Images.xcassets/AppIcon-Dev.appiconset/Icon-76.png" ${VERSION}
 </code>

-This pulls out the short version string from your INFO-PLIST file, then updates the Retina iPhone image (Icon-120) and the retina and non-retina iPad images (Icon-76 and Icon-76@2x).
+This pulls out the short version string from your INFO-PLIST file, then updates the Retina iPhone image (Icon-120) and the retina and non-retina iPad images (Icon-76 and Icon-76@2x - as mentioned above, your image names **may** differ!).
 If you want additional images updated them add them also.

 Then, build your project, once its completed, check the asset catalog and the AppIcon-Dev and with luck, the icons will have been updated with your build bumber on them.